The Kingdom of Bahrain has not acceded to the Mine Ban Treaty.

 Officials have cited the need to coordinate with other Gulf Cooperation Council member states regarding accession.
-In November 2010, Prince Mired of Jordan, acting in his capacity as the Special Envoy on Universalization, met with Bahrain’s Crown Prince and Deputy Supreme Commander Shaikh Salman bin Hamad al Khalifa, who stated that he was open to becoming a State Party.
+In November 2010, Prince Mired of Jordan, acting in his capacity as the Special Envoy on Universalization, met with Bahrain’s Crown Prince and Deputy Supreme Commander Shaikh Salman bin Hamad al Khalifa, who stated that he was open to Bahrain becoming a State Party.

 Bahrain last attended a Meeting of States Parties to the Mine Ban Treaty, as an observer, in Geneva in November–December 2010.

 Bahrain is not party to the Convention on Cluster Munitions.
-Bahrain joined Protocol III, Protocol IV, and Protocol V of the Convention on Conventional Weapons on 11 March 2016.
+Bahrain joined Protocol III, Protocol IV, and Protocol V of the Convention on Conventional Weapons (CCW) on 11 March 2016.

 Production, transfer, stockpiling, and use